-He left the room carrying the tray, heavy with glasses, and walked down the corridor towards the kitchen, the noise of running water and dishes being cleaned getting louder as he got closer – the sound of voices chatting in Swazi the only other sign of life in the big house.
+He left the room carrying the tray, heavy with glasses, and walked down the corridor towards the kitchen.
+The noise of running water and dishes being cleaned got louder as he got closer – the sound of voices chatting in Swazi the only other sign of life in the big house.

 Here’s the last lot, he said as he walked into the kitchen and through to the scullery where Katrina was up to her elbows in dishes and soapsuds.
 She had changed out of the formal dress and gloves she’d worn to the funeral and was wearing her work uniform, her hair hidden under a cloth tied at the base of her neck.
 The young woman he didn’t know, who’d sat with her at the church service was there too, helping her dry and stack the cleaned plates.
-Again Nathan didn’t recognise her, couldn’t place her.
 She was beautiful, her skin darker than Katrina’s, her hair uncovered and perfectly set.
 She still wore the dress she’d had on at the church.

 Hello, he said, sticking his hand out, I’m Nathan.